Western honey bee: Colony life cycle

 Once she has dispatched all of her rivals, the new queen, the only fertile female, lays all the eggs for the old colony, which her mother has left.
 Virgin females are able to lay eggs, which develop into males (a trait found in bees, wasps, and ants because of haplodiploidy).
 However, she requires a mate to produce female offspring, which comprise 90% or more of bees in the colony at any given time.
 Thus, the new queen goes on one or more nuptial flights, each time mating with 1–17 drones.
 Once she has finished mating, usually within two weeks of emerging, she remains in the hive, playing the primary role of laying eggs.

 Throughout the rest of the growing season, the colony produces many workers, who gather pollen and nectar as cold-season food; the average population of a healthy hive in midsummer may be as high as 40,000 to 80,000 bees.
-Nectar from flowers is processed by worker bees, who evaporate it until the moisture content is low enough to discourage mold, transforming it into honey, which can then be capped over with wax and stored almost indefinitely.
+Nectar from flowers is processed by worker bees, who evaporate it until the moisture content is low enough to discourage mold, transforming it into honey, which can then be capped over with wax and stored indefinitely.
 In the temperate climates to which western honey bees are adapted, the bees gather in their hive and wait out the cold season, during which the queen may stop laying.
 During this time, activity is slow, and the colony consumes its stores of honey used for metabolic heat production in the cold season.
 In mid- through late winter, the queen starts laying again.
 This is probably triggered by day length.
 Depending on the subspecies, new queens (and swarms) may be produced every year, or less frequently, depending on local environmental conditions and a number of characteristics inside the hive.